drvladbancila/caesarcipher/README.md

 # caesarcipher
-Software that encrypts a string using the Caesar cipher, one of the easiest encryption techniques.
+It's a C program that encrypts a string using the Caesar cipher, one of the easiest encryption techniques.
 This cipher replaces every letter of a message with a letter some fixed number of positions down the alphabet.
 Example: "hello" -> (key: 5) -> "mjqqt"

 ## HOW TO INSTALL